-Provide information on proposed water usage and storage by the project, including the quality and quantity of all water supplied to, or captured at, the site.
-In particular, describe the proposed and optional sources of water supply such as mine dewatering, capture of overland flow, taking from a watercourse, bores, coal seam gas water and associated pipelines, and any surface storages such as dams and weirs, municipal water supply pipelines.
+Provide information on proposed water usage and storage by the project, including the quality and quantity of all water supplied to, or captured at, the site during the construction and operational phases of the project.
+In particular, describe the proposed and optional sources of water supply, such as mine drainage and dewatering, capture of overland flow, taking from a watercourse, groundwater bores, coal seam gas water and associated pipelines.

+Describe and illustrate the location and construction of any surface storages, such as dams, weirs and municipal water supply pipelines.